Linked Objects

 findLinkedSource

-1. You cannot use it in inbound mappings.
+• You cannot use findLinkedTargets in inbound mappings.

-2. If you use it in object templates, you need to specify evaluationPhase of afterAssignments.
+• If you use findLinkedTargets in object templates, you need to specify the evaluationPhase of afterAssignments.

-3. The use in assigned/induced focus mappings or resource outbound mappings is OK.
+• You can use findLinkedTargets in assigned/induced focus mappings or resource outbound mappings.

-midpoint.findLinkedTargets method has relativistic behavior: it returns data derived from the new state of focal object if evaluating new state and the data derived from old roleMembershipRef values if evaluating the old state.
+The midpoint.findLinkedTargets method has relativistic behavior: it returns data derived from the new state of a focal object if evaluating the new state, and the data derived from old roleMembershipRef values if evaluating the old state.

-On the other hand, midpoint.findLinkedSources returns the same data in both old and new state, because the links from sources to the focal object are not changed in the course of focal object processing.
+On the other hand, midpoint.findLinkedSources returns the same data in both the old and new stats, because the links from sources to the focal object are not changed in the course of the focal object processing.

 Cascading the changes